stakater/kubestackplus-docs/content/for-developers/tutorials/inner-loop/deploy-app/deploy-app.md

     ![MongoDB values](images/mongodb-values.png)

+    !!! note
-    > Note: The indentation should be followed as `mongodb`.
+        The indentation should be followed as `mongodb`.
 So you can define `MongoDB values` as a separate entity, because we are going to deploy a separate pod named, `review-mongodb`.

 1. Validate that the `review` application is not running already